daneroo/simple-gke-infra/gcp-pipelines/MANUAL.md

-# Deploy to GCP using bash/cli
+# Deploy to GCP using bash/cli (from Cloud Shell for example)

 See also `im-qcic/cloudrun`